 Since that incredible day, we have been through the ups and downs of parenting.
 Nothing prepares you for this journey.
 All you can pray for is a partner that is loyal, supportive, and dedicated to making it work.

 Seeing your baby grow up is a sweet blessing you never imagined.

 There is this feeling of elation that the Lord has trusted you with one of his angels to care for and raise into adulthood.
 Our little girl, Aliya is the apple of her dad’s eye.
 Each day when he walks through the door from work she has the biggest smile on her face — a true daddy’s girl in the making.

 It’s amazing to experience watching this man who once was afraid to hold the baby transforms into a dream father.
 Every Father’s Day, he should be proud of all that he does for us as a family and as a dad.
 He has surprised me by being such a natural at parenting.
 I’m proud of him too.

 As he would say,

-Today I want the world of dreamers to know that my dream is made possible by this amazing man, who is such an incredible father to our daughter.
+Today I want the world of dreamers to know that my big dream is supported by this amazing man, who is such an incredible father to our daughter.
 We are truly blessed to have him in our lives.

-And a Happy Father’s Day shout out to all the men out there who help make their family’s dreams possible.
+And a shout out to all the men out there who support their family’s dreams.
 You are a very important part of our dream journey.
+Happy Father’s Day.